lodestarcrew/template-html5-boilerplate/README.md

 # HTML5 Boilerplate Template

 Basic template for HTML5.
 Mainly as a reference &amp; starting point for other projects.
+This includes basic file structure and an index.html, some normalizing/reset css files, blank javascript files, etc...

 ### HTML Template Descriptions

 - __base.html__ - the most basic template for general HTML5 development.
 - __usual.html__ - the typical html template with basic meta-data, css and styles.
-- __meta.html__ - rough template with meta-data for various social media platforms, CDN's and single page application paths (for saving the site onto mobile devices home screens).
-Mainly as a reference & starting point for other projects.
-This includes basic file structure and an index.html, some normalizing/reset css files, blank javascript files, etc...
+- __meta.html__ - rough template with meta-data for various social media platforms, CDN's and icon image paths for saving the site onto mobile devices home screens.
 - __banner-dcm-html5-nonRich.html__ -  non-rich banner html file for HTML5, mobile and in-app (see: https://support.google.com/richmedia/answer/6279525?hl=en&ref_topic=6279454).
 Remember to remove the *.gitignore* file.
 - __banner-dcm-swiffy-nonRich.html__ - basic non-rich banner html file using *SWIFFY* for HTML5, mobile and in-app (see: https://developers.google.com/swiffy/).
 Remember to remove the *.gitignore* file.